HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```

 ## 8.2.
 Dark Theme
-Dark Theme is a big topic that will be fit best in a differnt post.
-But to give it a try in your app you can do this simple steps:
+Dark Theme is a big topic that will be fit best in a different post.
+But to give it a try in your app you can do these simple steps:

 * First create a file in `res/values-night` and call it `theme.xml`
 * Secondly, create a theme with the same name as your primary theme name (the one you set in the manifest).
-You can simply compy paste it.
+You can simply copy and paste it.
-* Third, change the basic colors for the darkmode.
+* Third, change the basic colors for the Dark Mode.
 To start, use the same ones you have in the light theme but lower its saturation.
-* And finally copy and paste this code to add a button to toggle the dark mode in your app.
+* And finally copy and paste this code to add a button to toggle the Dark Mode in your app.

 ```kotlin
   private fun addDarkModeButton() {